dalmo1991/superflexPy/doc/numerical_solver.rst

 The method :code:`solve` is responsible for finding the numerical solution of the approximated ODE.
-In case of failure, the method should either raise a :code:`RuntimeError` (Python implementation) or return :code:`numpy.nan` (this is not ideal but, since Numba does not support raising exceptions, is the solution that should be adopted with the Numba implementation).
+In case of failure, the method should either raise a :code:`RuntimeError` (Python implementation) or return :code:`numpy.nan` (this is not ideal but it is the suggested workaround because Numba does not support exceptions handling).

-To understand better how this method works, please see the implementation of :code:`Pegasus`.
+To understand better how the method :code:`solve` works, please see the implementation of the Pegasus root finder that is currently used in the SuperflexPy applications.

 Sequential solution of the elements
 -----------------------------------